Kimbo Slice

-Slice left the underground fighting scene and signed a professional contract with EliteXC in 2007.
-He competed in The Ultimate Fighter: Heavyweights, where he lost in his first fight to eventual series winner Roy Nelson.
-In his UFC debut, Slice defeated Houston Alexander in The Ultimate Fighter: Heavyweights finale.
-In January 2015, he signed a contract with Bellator MMA.
-He died suddenly in 2016.
+Turning to mixed martial arts in 2005, Slice left the underground fighting scene and signed a professional contract with EliteXC after making his MMA debut with Cage Fury Fighting Championships in 2007, scoring a win over MMA pioneer and former UFC heavyweight contender Tank Abbott in 2008.
+In 2009, he joined the UFC by competing in The Ultimate Fighter: Heavyweights, where he lost in his first fight to eventual series winner Roy Nelson.
+In his official UFC debut, Slice defeated Houston Alexander at the TUF 10 Finale, before suffering a loss to Matt Mitrione at UFC 113 in 2010.

+After becoming a free agent via his dismissal from the UFC, Slice ventured into the professional boxing circuit, competing as a pro fighter from 2011 to 2013.
+In January 2015, he signed a contract with Bellator MMA going on to defeat MMA icon and long time veteran Ken Shamrock.
+He died of heart failure in 2016.

-Early life
+Early life and education

-Kimbo Slice was born Kevin Ferguson in Nassau on February 8, 1974.
+Slice was born Kevin Ferguson in Nassau, The Bahamas, on February 8, 1974.
 He moved to the U.S. as a child and grew up in Cutler Ridge, Florida.
 He was raised with his brother Devon and sister Renea by his mother Rosemary Clarke.
 He went to Bel-Air Elementary School, where he was reportedly involved in his first fight with fellow student Dominic Sauer at the age of 13 as he tried to defend a friend.
 Ferguson continued his studies at Cutler Ridge Middle School and later attended Richmond Heights Middle School.
 He attended Miami Palmetto High School, where he was the star middle linebacker.
 In 1992, his house in Perrine, Florida was destroyed by Hurricane Andrew, forcing him to live in his 1987 Nissan Pathfinder for a month.

-For college, Ferguson attended both Bethune-Cookman University and the University of Miami, where he held an athletic scholarship and studied criminal justice.
-He was there for a year and a half.
+Ferguson attended both Bethune–Cookman University and the University of Miami, where he was awarded an athletic scholarship and studied criminal justice but dropped out after a year and a half.

+Career

 In 1997, he had a tryout with the Miami Dolphins and was part of the pre-season squad but was unable to secure a spot on the first team.
 Slice's cousin is United States judoka Rhadi Ferguson.